Microsoft

 MSX computer standard

-The MSX computer standard was announced on June 16, 1983, by Microsoft Japan, as an attempt to create unified standards among computer manufacturers of the time.
+The MSX computer standard was announced on June 16, 1983, by ASCII Microsoft, as an attempt to create unified standards among computer manufacturers of the time.
 Many Japanese companies, such as Sony, Yamaha, Canon, and Sharp, released computers that adhered to the MSX standard.
 Despite Microsoft's involvement, MSX computers were mainly sold in Japan and Europe, with few manufacturers releasing MSX computers in North America.

 Windows